baronvonfonz/universalis-ts/README.md

 # universalis-ts

-TypeScript types and fetch codes from Universalis OpenAPI schema
+Typescript types generated using [https://github.com/drwpow/openapi-typescript](openapi-typescript) and pointed at Universalis